My Travel Story

 Who knew that the coronavirus pandemic would become so rampant as it did, that more than two years later we would be still on the road!

-From the U.K. we headed to on a flight to Singapore (via Finland – I MUST return one day to visit Moominland), and from there we travel via bus, boat and plane all the way to Bangkok.
+From the U.K. we headed on a flight to Singapore (via Finland – I MUST return one day to visit Moominland), and from there we travelled via bus, boat and plane all the way to Bangkok.
 Along the way, we were in awe of Singapore’s magnificence, Malaysia‘s quirks and delicious street food, and Thailand‘s stunning island beaches and warm hospitality.

 cloud dome forest singapore gardens by the bay